Xevion/bus-reminder/README.md

 might be easier (although I require Node APIs, I believe).

 - [Next.js][nextjs]
-  - Overkill for the most part, I will eventually transfer to AWS Lambda with Express
+  - Overkill for the most part, but hosting on Vercel is free, fast, and easy.
 - [`life360-node-api`][life360-node-api] for the Life360 API
 - [Vercel][vercel] for Serverless Functions (free)
 - [Cronitor][cronitor] for Cron Job Monitoring (free)